2020 Democrats fume at DNC over debate criteria crackdown

 CLICK HERE TO GET THE FOX NEWS APP

-Veteran Democratic consultant and communications strategist Lynda Tran doesn’t fault the lower-tier contenders from complaining about the thresholds.
+Veteran Democratic consultant and communications strategist Lynda Tran doesn’t fault the lower-tier contenders for complaining about the thresholds.

 “I don't think it's sour grapes to fight hard for a chance to be on the debate stage,” Tran noted.
 “Whether you're leading the polls, rounding out the middle tier, or circling the drain, the debates are every candidate's best and most effective shot at making their case to millions of people about why they are the right choice to be commander-in-chief.”